MindPointGroup/rtd-peregrine/docs/source/releases/peregrine-v2.6.rst

 - Setup Ipconfig/netstat admin service call
 - Updated Ipconfig Batch service update Front-end
+- Updated Batch code that allows non-Admin to run Ipconfig/Netstat
+- Updated Batch Crowdstrike call with Device Object to allow hostname to be added on the service level
 - Updated Ipconfig clear dropdown after device removal
 - Updated Contain/ Uncontained Clear all on Device removal.
 - Updated clientHostManagerContainer.go clear and maintain state
 - Updated Maintain State of datasets, touched input and output fields through out all 17 widgets
 - Updated Maintain Focus of current user selected widget
 - Updated Menu name
+- Allow Peregrine to identify what Crowdstrike scope the user has based on their provided credentials
+- Addition of copy and refresh buttons to contain/uncontain

 FIXES
 -----